 Your child will learn thousands of new words.
 He learns words by listening to you and other adults and guessing from context.
 He also learns from new experiences and from listening to stories read out loud.
 He’ll still understand many more words than he says.

-Your child might begin to use more complex sentences that include words such as ‘because’ and ‘that’ – for example, ‘I don’t like that because it’s yucky’.
+Your child might begin to use more complex sentences that include words such as ‘because’, ‘so’, ‘if’ and ‘when’ – for example, ‘I don’t like that because it’s yucky’.

-He’ll show that she understands the basic rules of language.
+He’ll show that he understands the basic rules of language.
 And he’ll often apply these rules strictly across all examples, not realising how often English breaks its own rules.
-For example, ‘He runned away’, or ‘There were lots of sheeps’.
+For example, ‘He runned away’ or ‘There were lots of sheeps’.

 At this age, your child might tell stories that follow a theme and often have a beginning and end.
 He’ll often need a lot of prompting from grown-ups to keep the story moving.
 For example, ‘And what did the cat do then?’

 Your child might reason, predict things and start to express empathy.
-She’ll also use lots of ‘why’ and ‘how’ questions to find out more about her world – so try to be patient!
+She’ll also use lots of ‘what’, ‘why’, ‘where’, ‘who’ and ‘how’ questions to find out more about her world – so try to be patient!

 As your child gets closer to four, he might start conversations using questions such as ‘Guess what?’
 He’ll talk about a wider range of things, as well as more abstract and complex topics.
 For example, ‘If it keeps raining, will we have to build a boat to get to Grandma’s?’

-By age four, she’ll be understood by most adults, although she might not pronounce some of her words the right way.
-She might still have difficulty pronouncing words that include the sounds ‘l’, ‘th’ or ‘r’.
+By age four, your child will be understood by most adults, although she might not pronounce some of her words the right way.
+She might still have trouble pronouncing words that include the sounds ‘l’, ‘th’ or ‘r’.

 When your child doesn’t understand what’s said to him, he might ask for an explanation, or ask what specific words mean.

-She’ll understand directions that have more than two steps, as long as they’re about familiar things – for example, ‘Turn off the TV, put on your pyjamas and hop into bed’ or ‘When I open the gate, take my hand, then we’ll walk down to the corner’.
+Your child will understand instructions that have more than two steps, as long as they’re about familiar things – for example, ‘Turn off the TV, put on your pyjamas and hop into bed’ or ‘When I open the gate, take my hand, then we’ll walk down to the corner’.

-Your child will understand questions most of the time, especially if they’re about something that’s happening right now, or that he can see.
-He’ll also understand slightly complicated explanations, as long as he can see the results himself.
-For example, he’ll understand an explanation such as, ‘When the sun shines on things, it makes them hot.
+Also, your child will understand questions most of the time, especially if they’re about something that’s happening right now, or that she can see.
+She’ll understand slightly complicated explanations, as long as she can see the results herself.
+For example, she’ll understand an explanation such as, ‘When the sun shines on things, it makes them hot.
 Feel how warm the water in the dog’s bowl is from being in the sun?’

 By now, your child will be able to do some simple negotiation with other children.
-For example, she’ll be able to discuss who’ll play with a certain toy first.
+For example, he’ll be able to discuss who’ll play with a certain toy first.